SusanaMarques/Multi-Agent-Bike-Sharing-System/README.md

 # Multi-Agent-Bike-Sharing-System

-Balancing a dynamic public bike-sharing system by developing multi-agent systems with JADE and Agent UML
+### Balancing a dynamic public bike-sharing system by developing multi-agent systems with JADE and Agent UML

+###

+- Agents
+- Multi-Agent Systems
+- Communication between Agents

+---
 ### Interface Agent

 As a way to verify the implemented system, an Interface Agent was created whose function is to demonstrate data about the system and the simulation in real time.